Maddisontaitano/BurgerLogger/README.md

 # BurgerLogger
-    undefined

         The Burger Logger application allows the user to add a burger to the table and "Devour" it with a click.
          This will send the burger to the "Devoured" list.
           The user interface is clean and polished for easy usage.

     ## Table Of Contents